 Saturday, Sunday, or legal holiday.
-Generally, if a due date for performing any act for tax purposes falls on a Saturday, Sunday, or legal holiday, it is delayed until the next business day.
-These calendars make this adjustment for Saturdays, Sundays, and most legal holidays.
+Generally, if a due date for performing any act for tax purposes falls on a Saturday, Sunday, or legal holiday, it is delayed until the next day that is not a Saturday, Sunday, or legal holiday.
+These calendars make this adjustment for Saturdays, Sundays, and federal legal holidays.
 But you must make any adjustments for statewide legal holidays.

-(An exception to this rule for certain excise taxes is noted later under the Excise Tax Calendar.)
+An exception to this rule for certain excise taxes is noted later under the Excise Tax Calendar.

 Statewide holidays.
-A statewide legal holiday delays a due date only if the IRS office where you are required to file is located in that state.
+A statewide legal holiday delays a due date only if the IRS office where you are required to file is located in that

 Federal holidays.
-Federal legal holidays for 2003 are listed below.
+Federal legal holidays for 2008 are listed below.